Architecture of Toronto: Transportation architecture

 Early subway stations in Toronto were utilitarian by design.
-The stations are typically described as "a series of bathrooms without plumbing", due to the extensive use of Vitrolite tiling.
+The stations are typically described as "a series of bathrooms without plumbing", due to the extensive use of Vitrolite tiling for the original stations.
 Later subway stations were designed by notable architects, particularly with the Spadina section of Line 1 Yonge–University, as well as Line 4 Sheppard along the namesake avenue.
 The 2017 extension of the Spadina section of Line 1 to Vaughan Metropolitan Centre has unique architecture as well.
 The Spadina section later became part of the University section.